3rd Lancashire Artillery Volunteers: Hundred Days

 The Germans were now back in the Hindenburg Line, and the Allies had to clear the outposts before they could tackle the main defences.
 CCX Brigade suffered heavy casualties while supporting the New Zealand Division on 10–11 September.
 It fired a creeping barrage for the New Zealanders in the successful Battle of Havrincourt on 12 September, at the end of which a German counter-attack was broken up by artillery fire.
 On return to 42nd (EL) Division, the artillery brigades were given three or four days' rest before the division went back into the line east of Havrincourt on 20/21 September to prepare for the next phase of the offensive, the Battle of the Canal du Nord.
-The assault went in on 27 September, CCX Bde firing a creeping barrage for 125th Bde as its units went forwards.
+The assault went in on 27 September, CCX Bde firing a creeping barrage for 125th Bde as its units went forward.
 Unfortunately the 7th and 8th Lancashire Fusiliers were caught by enfilade fire from the high ground around Beaucamps and by machine guns in front that had not been suppressed by the barrage: the leading companies were practically wiped out.
 The brigade persisted, reaching its first objective around midday, and CCX Bde fired another creeping barrage for it that evening, but the results were disappointing compared to the great victory achieved elsewhere.
 5th Lancashire Fusiliers renewed the attack under moonlight behind a terrifying creeping barrage and by 06.00 on 28 September were closing on Highland Ridge, the previous day's final objective, and the enemy were withdrawing towards Welsh Ridge, which was taken later that day.
 For the attacks of 29–30 September the New Zealand Division passed through 42nd, and CCX moved up to continue firing creeping barrages for them.